piensaenpixel/bbva-2016/index-en.md

           <img src="{{site.baseurl}}/images/home-sociedad.png" />
           <div class="card-highlightTxt">
             <h2>Society</h2>
-            <p>BBVA has launched the Community Investment Plan for the period 2016-2018, an
+            <p>BBVA has launched the Community Investment Plan for the period 2016-2018, an initiative, which is established, as the main focus of action, finacial
-ambitious initiative, which is established, as the main focus of action, finacial education, social entrepreneurship and knowledge, science and culture</p>
+education, entrepreneurship and knowledge, education and culture</p>
           </div>
         </a>
       </li>